paulacavero/Awesome-Context-Engineering/README.md

 ---

-> ⚠️ **Disclaimer:** I’m currently learning more about Context Engineering, so this repo is both a public collection and a learning process.
+> ⚠️ **Disclaimer:** This repo is both a public collection and a learning process.
 Expect ongoing edits and new entries.

 > 🧭 **Note on categorization:** Many tools listed here could fit into multiple categories (e.g., prompting, evaluation, orchestration).
 I've placed each in the section where I believe it provides the most value or has its primary use case.